llvm/llvm-project/llvm/docs/LangRef.rst

 Overview:
 """""""""

-The '``llvm.vp.sitofp``' intrinsic converts its signed integer operand to the :ref:`floating-point <t_floating>` return type.
+The '``llvm.vp.sitofp``' intrinsic converts its signed integer argument to the :ref:`floating-point <t_floating>` return type.
 The operation has a mask and an explicit vector length parameter.